awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + Any Amazon EBS volumes remain attached to the instance, and their data persists\.
 + Any data stored in the RAM of the host computer or the instance store volumes of the host computer is gone\.
 + In most cases, the instance is migrated to a new underlying host computer when it's started\.
-+ EC2\-Classic: We release the public and private IPv4 addresses for the instance when you stop the instance, and assign new ones when you restart it\.

-  EC2\-VPC: The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and restarted\.
++ The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and restarted\.
 We release the public IPv4 address and assign a new one when you restart it\.
-+ EC2\-Classic: We disassociate any Elastic IP address that's associated with the instance\.
-You're charged for Elastic IP addresses that aren't associated with an instance\.
-When you restart the instance, you must associate the Elastic IP address with the instance; we don't do this automatically\.

-  EC2\-VPC: The instance retains its associated Elastic IP addresses\.
++ The instance retains its associated Elastic IP addresses\.
 You're charged for any Elastic IP addresses associated with a stopped instance\.
 + When you stop and start a Windows instance, the EC2Config service performs tasks on the instance, such as changing the drive letters for any attached Amazon EBS volumes\.
 For more information about these defaults and how you can change them, see [Configuring a Windows Instance Using the EC2Config Service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html) in the *Amazon EC2 User Guide for Windows Instances*\.
 + If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + When you stop a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
 You must link the instance to the VPC again after restarting it\.
 For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.